Stages of Bone Healing Explained: Full Bone Healing Timeline and Process Overview

 Treatment of Broken Bones

 Doctors normally treat fractures with a cast, splint, or brace.
 Once the cast or splint is removed, physical therapy helps patients regain mobility and strength.
+Don’t try to rush the bone healing timeline, either.
+You might be ready to get back out there and get back to your favorite sports and activities, but aggravating a broken bone again can give you further medical problems.

-Cast and Splints
+Cast and Splints for Healing

 Casts and splints play a fundamental role in bone fracture healing.
 They hold the broken bone in place, preventing movement and allowing the body to heal correctly.
-By immobilizing the fracture, they ensure that the bone fragments stay aligned, which is critical for proper healing.
+By immobilizing the fracture, they ensure that the bone fragments stay aligned, which is critical for proper bone healing.

 Surgery for Severe Fractures